scaleoutsystems/stackn/docs/guide.md

 # Getting started

 ## Create a Project
-The best way to start using STACKn is by creating a new Project.
-To do so, follow the steps below:
+To get up and running with STACKn, start by creating a new Project following the steps below:

-1. Click `Projects` in the side menu to the left.
+1. Click `Projects` in the left side menu.
 2. Type in a name and description for your Project.
 3. If you have an existing GitHub repository that you want to use as a base for your Project, include a URL to it in the `Import from...` field.
+This will import the repository in your Project file area.

 ## Project Overview
 Once you have created a Project, you will see another side menu that gives you access to the different components of STACKn.
-In the `Overview` page, you will see a README.md file content which is taken from the GitHub repository that you have imported when creating the project.
-Otherwise, you will see a __Getting Started__ guide similar to this one.
+On the `Overview` page, you will see a README.md file that serves as an introduction to the project.
+It's content is taken from a README file in the root of your working directory.
+If no such file is present, you will see a __Getting Started__ guide similar to this one.

 ## Create a new Lab Session
-Lab Sessions take important part in your Projects.
+Lab Sessions let you spawn Jupyter Labs instances backed by resources of a given flavor.
+Labs are the hub for experimentation in your Projects.
 To set one up, follow the steps below:

 1. Go to `Labs` from the side menu to the left.
 2. Choose an `Image` and a `Flavor` for you Lab Session.